Aish16032001/Molecular-Dynamics-Structure-Analysis/README.md

        *   Install Seaborn library :   pip install seaborn

 # How to run the code ?
-       *   Launch the script in the same directory using the XDATCAR file (obtained from MD calculation): For example, script.py MD_POSCAR,In this case, MD_POSCAR stands for the directory that contains all of the Splitted POSCARs that were acquired via XDATCAR.
+       *   Launch the script in the same directory where XDATCAR file is placed and run the script using the syntax - python script.py
+       *

 # Output